nnt1054/nnt1054.github.io/_posts/notes/misc/2019-02-18-unity2d-roguelike-tutorial.md

 * You can drag a GameObject into the Prefab folder to create a Prefab from it
 * Blue colored text in the Hierarchy tab means the object is a prefab

+#### Main Takeaways
+* learned how to create script functions, reference gameObjects in the function, and attach the functions to a UI button
+* learned how to create a prefab, and create multiple gameObjects with different parameters/values.

+#### Level Generator
+* make levelGenerator gameObject
+* represent a map using pixel colors in image, or an array
+* make prefab for each tile type
+* make class that represents mapping from value to prefab (ie. ColorToPrefab)
+* [serial.serializable] makes class iteratable
+* Instantiate prefab using

+{% highlight csharp %}
+Instantiate(colorMapping.prefab, position, Quaternion.identity, transform);
+{% endhighlight %}

+#### Tilemap vs Prefab Tiles
+* What does monobehavior mean btw?
+*